Liam Picken

-Liam Picken (born 1 August 1986) is a former Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL) from 2009 to 2017.
-In 2016 he played in the Bulldogs' premiership team (the club's first since 1954).
-He was from the western Victorian town of Hamilton.
+Liam Picken (born 1 August 1986) is a former Australian rules footballer who played for the Western Bulldogs in the Australian Football League (AFL) from 2009 to 2019.
+In 2016 he played in the Bulldogs' 2nd premiership team (first was in 1954).
+Picken is from the western Victorian town of Hamilton.

 Early playing career

 Before being drafted he completed a pre-season with Collingwood and two with the Bulldogs.
 He played 63 games and kicked 45 goals with Williamstown from 2005 to 2008 and in 2008 he was the Williamstown Seagulls best and fairest player in the Victorian Football League (VFL), winning the Gerry Callahan Medal and earning a position on the Bulldogs rookie list.
 He played in a Seconds premiership side at Williamstown in 2005 and finished in third place in the Seconds best and fairest the same year.
 He was awarded the most consistent player in the seniors in 2007.